Great Dane Temperament explained: The biggest dog with the biggest heart

-Are you thinking of adding a larger furry friend to your family, and you’re not a cat person?
+Are you considering adding a larger furry friend to your family, and you’re not a cat person?
 If so, the Great Dane might be just the dog for you!

 This post will help you learn more about this majestic and gentle giant.
-We will look at their history, genetic traits, potential diseases and temperamental habits so you can have a good understanding of the breed.
+We will look at their history, genetic traits, potential diseases and temperamental habits so you can understand the breed better.
 So, whether you’re a novice dog owner or had dogs before, keep reading.
 The gentle Great Dane will make your heart beat faster!

 History of the Great Dane